leoheck/kiri/README.md

 - KiCad 6 is installed (which does not have `kicad-cli` available), schematics are exported using [xdotool](https://github.com/jordansissel/xdotool) on Linux/Windows and [cliclick](https://github.com/BlueM/cliclick) on macOS, using the GUI.
 This method is far from the ideal and it is not recommended.
 - KiCad 5 is installed or if the projects is based on KiCad 5, [plotkicadsch/plotgitsch](https://github.com/jnavila/plotkicadsch) are used to export the schematics.

-However, When exporting the layout layers:
+However, when exporting the layout layers:

 - [Kicad-Diff](https://github.com/Gasman2014/KiCad-Diff) is used for all supported KiCad versions using `pcbnew` library available in python.
 It is also possible to use `kicad-cli` to export the layout layers however this process is slower than using Kicad-Diff.